Stream Load

 DISTRIBUTED BY HASH(user_id) BUCKETS 10;

-And the data field names correspond one-to-one with the column names in the table:
+The field names in the import data correspond one-to-one with the field names in the table:

 [